Exact sampling for some multi-dimensional queueing models with renewal input: The RA model

 \section{The RA $GI/GI/c$ model}

-Given a c-server queueing model, the random assignment model (RA) is the case when each of the $c$ servers forms its own FIFO single-server queue, and each arrival to the system, independent of the past, randomly chooses queue $i$ to join with probability $1/c,\ i\in \{1,2,\cdots , c\}$.
+Given a $c$-server queueing system, the random assignment model (RA) is the case when each of the $c$ servers forms its own FIFO single-server queue, and each arrival to the system, independent of the past, randomly chooses queue $i$ to join with equal probability $1/c,\ 1\le i\le c$.
 In the $GI/GI/c$ case, we refer to this as the RA $GI/GI/c$ model.
 The following is a special case of Lemma 1.3, Page 342 in \cite{Asmussen-Book}.
 (Such results and others even more general are based on \cite{Wolff-bounds}, \cite{Foss}, and \cite{Chernova-Foss}.)

-\begin{lemm} Let $Q_{F}(t)$ denote total number of customers in system at time $t\ge 0$ for the FIFO $GI/GI/c$ model, and let $Q_{RA}(t)$ denote total number of customers in system at time $t\ge0$ for the corresponding RA $GI/GI/c$ model in which both models are initially empty and fed with exactly the same input of renewal arrivals $\{t_n\}$ and iid service times $\{S_n\}$.
-Assume further that for both models the service times are used by the servers in the order in which service initiations occur ($S_n$ is the service time used for the $n^{th}$ such initiation).
+\begin{lemm} Let $Q_{F}(t)$ denote total number of customers in system at time $t\ge0$ for the FIFO $GI/GI/c$ model, and let $Q_{RA}(t)$ denote total number of customers in system at time $t\ge0$ for the corresponding RA $GI/GI/c$ model in which both models are initially empty and fed with exactly the same input of renewal arrivals $\{t_{n}:n\ge0\}$ and iid service times $\{S_{n}:n\ge0\}$.
+Assume further that for both models the service times are used by the servers in the order in which service initiations occur ($S_{n}$ is the service time used for the $n^{th}$ such initiation).
 Then

 \end{lemm}